multitudes/NiceWeather/README.md

 ```

 ### The NetworkManager
 I create a separate `NetworkManager` class which will take care of my network calls.
-In this class I will call its method `getWeather(for city:country:)` from my viewmodel to get the current weather data and pass it to the view.
+In this class, I will call its method `getWeather(for city:country:)` from my ViewModel to get the current weather data and pass it to the view.
-In the same class I have a function to download the image icons provided and I implemented a cache, so we do not need to download the image twice.
+In the same class, I have a function to download the image icons provided and I implemented a cache, so we do not need to download the image twice.
 The images have a very small size in any case, and this will not cause any storage problems.

 ### ATS - Apple Transport Security
 I got the error message: